amirongit/notecode/temporal-101-python.md

 - this allows temporal cluster to detect crashed workers, set options like timeout, scheduling & etc...
 ### Retrieving The Result
 - workflows don't execute activity
-- using wrappers, workflows request the execution of activities to the temporal cluster
+- using wrappers, workflows request execution of activities to temporal cluster
-- wrappers named `execute...` are synchronous; therefore, they block & return the result when possible
+- wrappers named `execute...` are synchronous; therefore, they block & return activity results when possible
 - wrappers named `start...` are asynchronous
-    - they request the execution of activities to the temporal cluster & return handlers
+    - they request execution of activities to temporal cluster & return handlers without furthur blocking
     - returned handlers could be awaited in order to get results of wrapped activities
+## Using Appropriate Timeouts
+- high value for timeouts delay this detection of crashed workers because this is how temporal cluster does it
+# Handling Activity Failure
+## How Temporal Handles Activity Failure
+- temporal retries failed activities (with short delays between each attempt) untill succession or cancelation (by reaching maxium attempts or maximum interval)
+- attempts, intervals are configurable using dedicated SDK parameters